 When You Arrive

-- All attendees are required to follow the directions of ushers/greeters/staff, and to maintain at least 6 feet distance from those who do not live in the same household.
+- Please follow the directions of ushers/greeters/staff, and continue to maintain distance from those who do not live in the same household.

 All attendees are encouraged to wash or sanitize your hands when you enter the building (and again when you leave the building).